issaceee/isaac-vault/Readings/Texts/Paper 1/@wattFirstParagraphAmbassadors1960.md

 <mark style="background-color:#f2c94c">Important / Interesting</mark>
-> o generalise to the limit the particulars of experience', and with it the characteristic way in which both his perceptions of the world itself, and his perceptions of the logic of the world . . . happen simultaneously, are part of a single comprehensive experience
+> to generalise to the limit the particulars of experience', and with it the characteristic way in which both his perceptions of the world itself, and his perceptions of the logic of the world . . . happen simultaneously, are part of a single comprehensive experience

 >> meaning #1: make abstract the subtleties of 'experience', and in doing so, highlight the convergence between how one <i>experiences</i> the world, as well as how the world works